thoughtbot/upcase/README.md

 Staging and production environments
 -----------------------------------

 We're using Heroku as a hosting provider.
 Deploying to Heroku is done via git.
-So, set up your git remotes for each environment:

-    git remote add staging git@heroku.com:learn-staging.git
-    git remote add production git@heroku.com:learn-production.git
+Remotes are set up in the setup task.
+Both production and staging environments are setup.

 The content of the index and topics is cached for 12 hours.
 To manually invalidate the cache, use the following rake task: